- The Poetry of Robinson Jeffers: An Introduction (from The Selected Poetry of Robinson Jeffers)

-The thumbnails for The Collected Poetry, The Selected Poetry, and Jim Karman’s masterful The Collected Letters link to the Stanford University Press website pages for these projects.
+The thumbnails for The Collected Poetry, The Selected Poetry, Jim Karman’s masterful The Collected Letters, and The Point Alma Venus Manuscripts link to the Stanford University Press website pages for these projects.
 Those interested in Jeffers may also want to explore the programs and resources of The Robinson Jeffers Association and The Tor House Foundation.

 Articles, Notes & Papers: